maciej-brochocki/options/README.md

 # options
-This project implements Blach-Scholes equation for options' prices.
+This project implements Black-Scholes equation for options pricing.